mikzorz/goboy-emu/README.md

 - Finish setting default values
 - Rearrange components to match hardware more closely

-- Check all of the other TODOs
+- Check all of the other TODOs scattered throughout the code